firesim/firesim/docs/Advanced-Usage/Workloads/Defining-Custom-Workloads.rst

 The following examples use the default buildroot-based linux distribution (br-base).
-In order to customize Fedora, you refer to the :ref:`booting-fedora` page.
-Imporantly, Fedora currently does not support the "command" option for workloads.
+In order to customize Fedora, you should refer to the :ref:`booting-fedora` page.
+Importantly, Fedora currently does not support the "command" option for workloads.

 ..